 Pursuant to California Education Code Section 94385, The Law Schools maintain a policy prohibiting sexual assault on campus.
-Any student or employee who believes they have been sexually assaulted on campus should report the facts of the incident and the names of the individuals involved promptly to the Sexual Harassment Officer as defined in the sexual harassment policy.
+Any student or employee who believes they have been sexually assaulted on campus should report the facts of the incident and the names of the individuals involved promptly to the dean as defined in the sexual harassment policy.